-Because Moodle is an open-source platform, the user interface is not as well developed as it’s competitors such as Canvas or Blackboard.
+Because Moodle is an open-source platform, the user interface is not as well developed as its competitors such as Canvas or Blackboard.
 Poorly designed UI can lead to frustration among users who struggle to find features or understand how certain features work.
 This project seeks to understand how faculty members use the discussion forum feature in Moodle and the problems that they encounter using this function.
-Ultimately, this study asks what frustrates instructors about the discussion forum feature in Moodle?
+This study asks, “What frustrates instructors about the discussion forum feature in Moodle?”

 Interviews are an excellent tool for understanding how and why people use a certain product as well as any challenges they face using the system.
 The flexible format of interviewing allows for participants to share their experiences and raise issues that research and design teams may not have considered.
 For this project, I conducted two interviews with college instructors who use Moodle Forums in their classes.
 I recruited the participants through my professional network and conducted the interviews via Zoom.
 Each interview lasted approximately 45 minutes.
 I recorded the interviews and produced loose transcripts of the conversation which served as the primary data for my analysis.

 I use participant numbers to protect individual privacy.